One of the primary reasons that we encourage fitness training for our canine athletes is to reduce the risk of injury in dog sports.

-While its variety is exhilarating and the speed is addictive, it is not a sport for the weak of mind or body.
-Fortunately, most agility competitors understand that agility is not exactly a walk in the park and that our canine teammate is taking the brunt of the intensely athletic nature of the sport.
+While the variety of dog sports is exhilarating and the speed is addictive, these are not sports for the weak of mind or body.
+Fortunately, most dog sports competitors understand that agility and other sports are not exactly a walk in the park and that our canine teammate is taking the brunt of the intensely athletic nature of the sport.

-Every competitor must ask themselves if they have done everything they can to physically prepare their four legged teammate for the challenge.
+Every competitor must ask themselves if they have done everything they can to physically prepare their four-legged teammate for the challenge.
 Strength is the number one component of fitness that must be improved (and then maintained) in your dog throughout your dog’s sporting career.
 Click here to find out how your dog's body...

 Nearly 1 in 3 agility dogs will suffer an injury that is directly related to their sport.
 To put it into perspective it means that between you and your two agility besties - one of you is going to be out of the game for a bit.
 Or, another way to look at it, if you have 3 dogs that run agility, one of those dogs is going to get injured doing it.